ABOUT JOURNAL OF CME

 ►“Review Article” or "Systematic Review" consisting of narrative or systematic reviews of the CME-CPD literature (up to 4,000 words).

-►"Editorial” on topics of general CME-CPD interest is written by Editorial/Board members or solicited by the Editor-in-Chief.
+►"Editorial” on topics of general CME-CPD interest is written by editorial/board members or solicited by the Editor-in-Chief.

-►“Letter to the Editor” discusses recent publications in JCME, or timely developments in relevant topics published elsewhere.
+►“Letter to the Editor” discusses recent publications in JCME or timely developments in relevant topics published elsewhere.

 ►"Collections” are a collection of themed articles typically commissioned by the Editor-in-Chief.
 Suggestions and enquiries from potential guest editors, meeting organisers and sponsors are welcomed.
-All supplementary articles are subject to the same rigorous peer review as regular journal articles.